gitpan/Params-Validate/README.md

         my %params = validate( @_, \%spec );
     }

-You can also use the C<state> feature to do this:
+You can also use the `state` feature to do this:

     use feature 'state';